Connect with us

 “Classic game talaga.
 Ganda ng laban,” he said.

-The 31-year-old finished with 25 points, four rebounds, and four assists in the miraculous triumph, and that commendable showing was thanks to the rest and recovery he received after seeing limited action back in Game 4 last Sunday.
+The 31-year-old finished with 25 points, four rebounds, and four assists in the miraculous triumph.
+And that commendable showing was thanks to his rest and recovery after seeing limited action back in Game 4 last Sunday.

 “Sobrang laking bagay na nakapag-pahinga ako last game.
 Hindi na ako pinilit ni Coach kasi nga galing ako sa injury, sprained ankle nga,” he said.

-Thanks to another clutch shot of his, Nambatac and TNT are headed for a fourth straight Finals appearance, leaving the Cagayan de Oro-native immensely thankful as he’s received more than what he had prayed for.
+Thanks to another clutch shot, Nambatac and TNT are heading for a fourth straight Finals appearance, leaving the Cagayan de Oro-native immensely thankful as he’s received more than what he had prayed for.

 “Bawing-bawi ‘yung eight years ko,” the No. 7 overall pick in the 2017 draft said with a laugh.
 “Sobrang blessed kasi finally, kay tagal kong inantay ‘to.
 Ang tagal kong pinagdasal ‘to na sana makaabot ako sa Finals, makapag-champion.